-OBJECTIVESTo cover the shut-in procedures and diverter procedures for a surface BOP.
-To cover A.P.I. recommendations for these procedures which includes advantages and disadvantages.
+Our objective is to cover the shut-in procedures for a surface BOP Stack in case of well control issues & to cover A.P.I. recommendations for these procedures which include advantages and disadvantages.

 - Shut-in procedure should be agreed by contractor and operating company and posted on rig floor before drilling the well begins.

 - When any positive indication of a kick is observed such as a sudden increase in flow or an increase in pit level, then the well should be shut in immediately without doing a flow check.